Dark Circle Comics: Archie Adventure Series revival

 With the February 1984 issues, the Red Circle line was renamed the Archie Adventure Series, reviving the name from the company's superhero line of the early 1960s.
 During this period, the company published, as either Red Circle or Archie Adventure, a comic-book tie-in to Remco's ManTech Robot Warriors toy line (two issues, Sept.-Dec.
 1984), a Katy Keene Special (Sept.
 1983), and an issue of Thunder Bunny (Jan.
 1984).
 By September 1985, the entire line that originated with Red Circle had been cancelled.

 In 1988, however, with Archie's acquisition of the Teenage Mutant Ninja Turtles license, the Archie Adventure Series returned as the imprint behind Teenage Mutant Ninja Turtles Adventures, which ran 72 issues until October 1995.
 In the late 1980s, Archie Adventure Series published The Adventures of Bayou Billy, based on a popular video game, and in the early 1990s the imprint published Mighty Mutanimals, a superhero team comic spun off from the Teenage Mutant Ninja Turtles.

 Spectrum Comics

-Archie planned to begin publishing superheroes again in the late 1980s with an imprint called Spectrum Comics, featuring a number of high-profile talents, including Steve Englehart, Jim Valentino, Marv Wolfman, Michael Bair, Kelley Jones, and Rob Liefeld.
+Archie planned to begin publishing superheroes again in late 1988, aiming at the direct market, with an imprint that was eventually settled on the name that was called Spectrum Comics in 1989, which was formed by editor-in-chief Scott Fulop, featuring a number of high-profile talents, including Steve Englehart, Len Wein, Jim Valentino, Marv Wolfman, Michael Bair, Kelley Jones, and Rob Liefeld.
+It also offered creator-owned comics in addition to non-Code approved superhero and adventure titles.
 Planned Spectrum titles included The Fly, The Fox, Hangman, Jaguar, Mister Justice, and The Shield.
-Ultimately, Archie cancelled Spectrum Comics before publishing a single issue.
+Ultimately, Archie cancelled Spectrum Comics on July 11, 1989 before publishing a single issue.